Barry25000/e-commerce/README.md

 ## Installation

 To install necessary dependencies, run the following command: <br>
+npm i in the terminal <br>
+Run mysql, install the db, as well as seed the db using node JS command "node seeds/index.js"<br>
-npm i.
-To run the application, run nodemon server in your terminal and use Insomnia to emulate your browser.
+To run the application, run nodemon server in your terminal and use Insomnia to emulate your browser, using the routes.<br>

 ## Usage